Hangar-31/atlantamusicians.com/src/pages/scholarship.md

           neuroscience and behavioral biology and minoring in music performance.
         image: /assets/youyou-zhu.jpg
         alt_text: Youyou Zhu
+      - name: Amy Shan
+        text: Amy Shan started playing piano at the age of 5, and began studying with Mr. Jonathan Klein at 11.
+She regularly competed in the Georgia Music Teachers' Association State auditions, where she has received the Outstanding Performer award.
+Additionally, she often participated in local events such as the Athens MTA Sonata Festival, E-Festival, Fall Recital, Intermediate Masterclass, and more.
+She has played in masterclasses taught by Dr. Evgeny Rivkin, Dr. Liza Stepanova, and Dr.
+          Paul Barnes.
+For 2024-25, she was accepted into the undergraduate piano programs at Manhattan School of Music, Boston Conservatory at Berklee, and more.
+Outside of competing, Amy has played piano at her church, cafes, All-State band, jazz concerts, weddings, recitals, and worked as an accompanist, performer, and private teacher.
+        title: piano
+        image: /assets/amy-shan-2024.jpg
+        alt_text: Amy Shan
   - type: section_awards
     year: 2023
     list: